auriq/essentia_docs/source/tutorial/data_organization.rst

   Also note that we used **h m s** to designate *hour, minute, and second fields*.

 .. tip::
-  ``ess datastore ls "*browse*"`` can be used to list all the files that match a glob pattern.
+  ``ess ls "*browse*"`` can be used to list all the files that match a glob pattern.
 That same pattern can then be used as a rule pattern.

 With some files now categorized, we can introduce the summary command to get an overview of our data::

-  $ ess datastore summary
+  $ ess summary
   ------------------------------------------------------------------------
   -------------------------------- local ---------------------------------
   ------------------------------------------------------------------------